 Pontiac, MI (PRWEB) February 12, 2014

 In his new memoir, “Utopia’s Suicide: An Americans’ Tolerance or Else, Versus Emigrants Handbook - Or Not?
-An Incomplete Autobiographical Trilogy Part One” (published by AuthorHouse), author John Paul reflects on his immigration from the Socialistic Federative Republic of Yugoslavia to the United States and the dueling natures of his beloved homeland and this new adopted country.
+An Incomplete Autobiographical Trilogy Part One” (published by AuthorHouse), author John Paul reflects on immigration from once Kingdom, turned Socialistic Federative Republic of Yugoslavia, to the United States and the dueling natures of his beloved homeland and this new adopted country.

-“Utopia’s Suicide” is a fascinating exposé on the immigrant experience written by one who has tamed his adopted homeland.
-In 1969, Paul arrived in Detroit after crossing the Atlantic Ocean from the Socialistic Federative Republic of Yugoslavia.
-Seeking a better life for himself, Paul learned to navigate his new homeland and pursue the American Dream while still maintaining the traditions and cultures of his homeland.
+“Utopia’s Suicide” is a fascinating exposé on the immigrant experience, and how one adapts to his new homeland.
+Beginning in 1969, Paul arrives in Detroit seeking a better life for himself.
+Paul learns to navigate his new homeland and pursue the American Dream while still maintaining the traditions and cultures of his old country.

 An excerpt from “Utopia’s Suicide”: